hanazuki/rinne/README.md

 rinne - manage AWS credentials for GitHub Actions

 ## Synopsis
-**rinne** [--config _CONFPATH_] [--jpath _JPATH_]... bootstrap [_CDK-OPTION_]...
-[ENVIRONMENT]...
+**rinne** [--config _CONFPATH_] [--jpath _JPATH_]... bootstrap [_CDK-OPTION_]... [_ENVIRONMENT_]...

 **rinne** [--config _CONFPATH_] [--jpath _JPATH_]... deploy [_CDK-OPTION_]...

 ## Descriprion
 **Rinne** manages AWS access keys for GitHub Actions and configures automated access key rotation.

 According to the given configuration, Rinne creates an IAM user for each GitHub repository with a set of permissions, and stores an access key for the user as GitHub Actions secrets for the repository.
-The access keys are periodically rotates without invoking the *rinne* command again.
+The access keys are periodically rotated without invoking the `rinne` command again.

+## Options

+- **--config** _CONFPATH_

+  Uses file at _CONFPATH_ as configuration template.
+This file must be a valid Jsonnet template.
+Default: "config/rinne.jsonnet"

+- **--jpath** _JPATH_

+  Tells Rinne to use _JPATH_ as Jsonnet include path when it evaluates the configuration template.
+This option can be specified multiple times.

+- _CDK-OPTION_

+  Options applied to `cdk` command.
+Run `npx cdk --help` to see available options, or [read the manual](https://docs.aws.amazon.com/cdk/latest/guide/tools.html#cli).

 ## Configuration